New Orleans Tour Ideas for Romantics

 10am - Spend the morning getting oriented to the French Quarter and doing some souvenir shopping.
 A favorite?
 Made-in-Louisiana hot sauce.

 1pm - Take a cemetery tour.
 The cemeteries in New Orleans are unlike anywhere else.
-The tombs are above ground due to the high water table in New Orleans.
+The tombs are above ground due to the high water table and flooding in New Orleans.

 7pm - After dinner, get the evening started at Harrah’s New Orleans.
 Warm up at the slot machines and then spend some time at the blackjack and craps tables.

-9pm - Let the rest of the night unfold on Bourbon Street and discover Pat O’Briens is a dangerous place.
-In a good way.
+9pm - Let the rest of the night unfold on Bourbon Street and discover Pat O’Briens is a dangerously fun place.

 Noon - Given your (likely) late night, sleep in.
 You'll no doubt be ravenous when you wake up, so head straight to Johnny’s Po-boys.
 That place is the real deal.

 2pm - Work off lunch with a fun game of laser tag at Adventure Quest Laser Tag, an incredible Mayan ruin-themed arena.